 Dear Community Wisdom Supporters,

 Thanks to the continued support of our family of donors, 2016 was an incredible year of growth and capacity building for Sacred Fire Foundation.
 We furthered our mission by increasing our grant program awards, which touched all five continents.
-We produced three Voices of Wisdom events and presented the Wisdom Fellowship Award to Marcos Terena.
+We produced three Voices of Wisdom events and presented the Wisdom Treasure Award to Marcos Terena.

-Recognizing the importance of the perspective held by the elders, we formed an Indigenous Advisory Board to provide guidance and input into our program offerings.
+Recognizing the importance of the perspective held by the Elders, we formed an Indigenous Advisory Board to provide guidance and input into our program offerings.

 After three years of volunteer work and leadership, Keiko Cronin stepped down from the Executive Director position.
 During her tenure, she created the stability that allowed us to hire our first full time Executive Director and several other part-time staff members.